-The termination of the Company's Validive clinical trial at the end of March 2023 resulted in a decrease in the Company's stock price.
-The closing bid price of the Company's stock fell below \$1.00 for more than 30 consecutive trading days, and on August 28, 2023, the Company received a notice from Nasdaq stating that it is out of compliance with Nasdaq listing standards giving the Company 180 days to regain compliance.
+On August 28, 2023, the Company received a notice from Nasdaq stating that it is out of compliance with Nasdaq listing standards giving the Company 180 days to regain compliance with the minimum bid price requirement.
 On February 27, 2024, the Company was granted a second 180-day period to regain compliance; there can be no assurance that the Company will regain compliance within Nasdaq's extended time limits and requirements.
-If the Company does not regain compliance, the Company would face delisting and it may have serious adverse consequences on the Company's ability to raise funds, which may cause Monopar to delay, restructure or otherwise reconsider its operations.
-If it is necessary to effect a reverse stock split to attempt to cure the bid price deficiency, the impacts on the Company's stock price are uncertain and could be adverse.
+If the Company does not regain compliance, the Company will face delisting and it may have serious adverse consequences on the Company's ability to raise funds, which may cause Monopar to delay, restructure or otherwise reconsider its operations.
+To attempt to cure the bid price deficiency, the Company expects that a reverse stock split at a ratio of 1 for 5 shares will become effective at 5:00 pm on Monday August 12, 2024, and its common stock will begin trading on a split-adjusted basis at the open of trading on Tuesday, August 13, 2024.
+However, there is no assurance that the Company will regain compliance, and the impacts on the Company's stock price are uncertain and could be adverse.